 What Financial Support is Available for Summer Interns?

 Students interested in summer internships (or conducting research) with a faculty member for academic credit may apply for a tuition waiver.
 Typically, the internship (or research) should be an experience that can be completed only in the summer.

-This program allows up to ten full-time students in Arts and Science programs to engage in an intensive summer research or experiential opportunity under the supervision of a faculty member.
+This program allows selected full-time students in Arts and Sciences programs to engage in an intensive summer research or experiential opportunity under the supervision of a faculty member.
 Students with a G.P.A. of 3.0 or above and who planning to attend Fisher on a full-time basis the following year as sophomores, juniors or seniors year are eligible to apply for this summer support.

 Two types of student support are available.

 - Students interested in working with an Arts and Sciences faculty member on a scholarly research project should apply for Summer Research Support.